-- 1. Labour brought in the Agricultural (Miscellaneous Provisions) Act 1976, which introduced tenancy succession for farm tenants for three generations.
+- Labour brought in the Agricultural (Miscellaneous Provisions) Act 1976, which introduced tenancy succession for farm tenants for three generations.
 As a result, landlords have been reluctant to re-let farms for fear of not being able to regain the freehold for a very large number of years.
 In preference, they have tended to take the land in hand and managed the farm themselves.
 This had led to a shortage of tenancies for young and enterprising farmers with limited capital to enter farming. - 2.
-In 1982, the NFU and CLA came to an agreement after long and difficult negotiations that would basically introduce one life tenancies and at the same time change the criteria on which farm rents are assessed with more emphasis, for example, being put on the earning capital of the land.
+In 1982, the NFU and CLA came to an agreement after long and difficult negotiations that would basically introduce one life tenancies and at the same time change the criteria on which farm rents are assessed with more emphasis, for example, being put on the earning capacity of the land. - 3.
+These proposals, together with other changes in taxation, notably the introduction of Capital Transfer Tax relief of 30 per cent on let land will encourage landlords to re-let farms rather than taking them in hand.